nielsbasjes/codeowners/README.md

   - Check that if a new file is created in any of the directories in the project that it would automatically have a mandatory code owner.
 - **allFilesMustHaveCodeOwner**
   - Do both allExisingFilesMustHaveCodeOwner and allNewlyCreatedFilesMustHaveCodeOwner
+- **verbose**
+    - Make the rule output much more details than you would normally like to see.

 ## Example
 In one of my projects it looks like this: